BestTimesToVisit.com Logo

 Sunrise Tai Chi by Hoan Kiem Lake

 Join the locals for a serene Tai Chi session as the first rays of sun paint the sky over Hoan Kiem Lake.
-It's a beautiful, calming way to witness daily life unfold and feel the pulse of the city before it truly awakens.
-Arrive by 5:30 AM for the best experience, especially during cooler months.
+It's a beautiful, calming way to witness daily life unfold and feel the pulse of the city waking up.
+Arrive before 6 AM for the best experience, and feel free to observe or even participate.

-A Culinary Deep Dive into the Old Quarter
+A Culinary Deep Dive into the Old Quarter's Alleyways

 See all 8 things to do →